Wreck it Out!

 Not only do I think it’s compelling – I can’t believe I’ve yet to mention that this is the site of THE ONLY TRAIN CRASH INVOLVING FOUR TRAINS IN THE HISTORY OF RAILROADING IN THE UNITED STATES – but it’s also super easy for me to write about – because I don’t really have to write anything at all.
 Rather, there are several other people in this world who find this subject interesting enough to have done all that writing stuff for me.
 And so, without further ado, I present to you the Great East Thompson Train Wreck of 1891.

 I have a choice of where to copy and paste from… I like the tone of this guy Chuck Straub’s page about it but he and I disagree about some other things he’s written on his other pages.
 So I’m going with some online magazine named Environmental Graffiti who got most of their article from Mr. Straub anyway.
+Mr. Straub did a good job with this mess and I appreciate it.

 Shortly after dawn on the foggy morning of December 4, 1891, East Thompson, Connecticut witnessed the only four-train train wreck in the history of the United States.
 [CTMQ Notes: I TOLD you this was crazy!]
 Within a matter of minutes, two freight trains collided head on, and then a third passenger train smashed into the debris of that wreck.
 Unbelievably, a fourth passenger train soon arrived and slammed into debris of the three previous train collisions.
 Incredible!
 Here is the story.